sclasen/akka-mesos/README.md

 </dependency>
 ```

 Akka-mesos declares its dependency on Akka with "provided" scope, so your project needs to specify an Akka dependency as well.
+Akka-mesos is built against Akka version `2.2.3`.

 Tell Akka to load the akka-mesos extension by modifying your application's config